friendsofgo/killgrave/README.md

 You can use Killgrave in proxy mode using the flags `proxy-mode` and `proxy-url` or their equivalent fields in the configuration file.
 The following three proxy modes are available:
 * `none`: Default.
 Killgrave will not behave as a proxy and the mock server will only use the configured imposters.
 * `missing`: With this mode the mock server will try to match the request with a configured imposter, but if no matching endpoint was found, the mock server will call to the real server, declared in the `proxy-url` configuration variable.
-* `all`: The mock server will always call to the real server, declared on the `proxy-url` configuration variable.
+* `all`: The mock server will always call to the real server, declared in the `proxy-url` configuration variable.

 The `proxy-url` must be the root path of the proxied server.
 For example, if we have an API running on `http://example.com/things`, the `proxy-url` will be `http://example.com`.